Features

 New filters, integrity checks, or other additions to the .xz file format are unlikely to occur very often.
 New filters are only added to the official list when they are clearly useful.

-The official .xz file format specification
+The .xz file format specification

 Specific versions of the specification: